St. Mungo’s is now a linked charge with St Augustine’s Dumbarton (Official 21st Feb 2014)

 Like many Scottish Episcopal churches, St Mungo’s is moderate catholic in its style of worship and ethos.

 The parish involves as wide a cross-section of Scottish society as could ever be found.
 Everyone is welcome; many of the congregation are not “cradle” Episcopalians.
 Some are former Presbyterians or Baptists, others former Roman Catholics.
 It is a very down-to-earth parish, but has not in its 117 years produced many famous names.
-In fact the only one it has produced is the former Bishop of Edinburgh and Primus of the Scottish Episcopal Church, the Rt Rev’d Richard Holloway.
+However, we are proud to have produced the former Bishop of Edinburgh and Primus of the Scottish Episcopal Church, the Rt Rev’d Richard Holloway.
+He has recently published a book entitled “Leaving Alexandria”